nsg/photo-pipeline/README.md

 ### Output Plugins

 These plugins will read the final payload from STDIN and write them to some place, it could be a image galley, a system directory or anything that the plugin supports.
+Plugins should also echo out the payload to STDOUT for other plugins to consume.

 * [List of official output plugins](https://github.com/photo-channel?q="plugin-output")